LBNL-UCB-STI/synthpop/README.rst

 1. You have installed docker
 2. Open terminal
 3. Build docker image by running ``docker build .``
-4. Run SynthPop as docker container by running: ``docker run -it #IMAGE_ID# "TX" "Travis County" 2`` to start generating population for the state Texas (TX) and state Travis County using 2 processes.
+4. Run SynthPop as docker container by running: ``docker run -it #IMAGE_ID# "TX" "Travis County" 2`` to start generating population for the state Texas (TX) and county Travis County using 2 processes.